achimcc/substrate-arkworks-examples/README.md

 make benchmark
 ```

 The results are then written into a benchmark.pdf file.

+An overview and comparison of all benchmark results can be found [here](https://github.com/achimcc/substrate-arkworks-examples/blob/main/benchmarks-comparison.md).